generators-io-projects/generators/README.md

 ==========

 io.generators is a small framework for generating random/sequential primitives and types in Java.
-It is especially usefull for testing.
+It is especially useful for testing.

 Releases
 -------------